scotte/borgsnap/README.md

 + For each ZFS filesystem do the following steps:
   + Initialize borg repositories if local one doesn't exist
   + Take a ZFS snapshot of the filesystem
-  + Run borg for the local output
+  + Run borg for the local output if configured
-  + Run borg for the rsync.net output (if configured)
+  + Run borg for the rsync.net output if configured
   + Delete old ZFS snapshots
-  + Prune local borg
+  + Prune local borg if configured and needed
-  + Prune rsync.net borg
+  + Prune rsync.net borg if configured and needed

 That's it!